 In addition to practical support, all foster carers receive an allowance to cover the cost of looking after a fostered child.
 Some also receive a fee for the work that they do.
 Throughout their fostering career, foster carers can take advantage of continued professional development.
 In addition, a range of roles is available within many fostering services, such as helping with recruitment of new foster carers or running support groups.

 A wider pool of foster carers is needed right across the UK, so children can live with a family in their local area wherever possible.
 It’s important that children live with families that are a good “match” for them, in terms of location, culture, lifestyle, language, and interests.
-More foster carers are currently needed to offer homes to teenagers, disabled children, sibling groups and unaccompanied asylum-seeking children.
+More foster carers are currently needed to offer homes to teenagers, disabled children and sibling groups.

 Foster carers have a unique chance to make a real difference to a child’s life, supporting them and working to help them develop and achieve their potential.